-A long-term benefit plan converts an in-force life insurance policy into a pre-funded account that can be used in as little as 30 days to make tax-free payments to a senior living community.
+A long-term benefit plan converts an in-force life insurance policy into a pre-funded account that can be used to immediately make tax-free payments to a senior living community.
 You can convert a universal, whole, term or group policy and use it for assisted living, dementia care, skilled nursing, hospice or private-duty home health.